Tour

 Key facts of the tour

-This tour through the north of Munich proves just how green the state capital is, even within its borders.
+This tour through the north of Munich proves how green the state capital is even within its borders.
 Starting from the main railway station, where you can quickly and easily hire a Call a Bike bike, this tour takes you right through the Olympic Park, past the Feldmochinger See lake to the regatta course in Oberschleißheim.
 There are several opportunities to cool off along the route.

 But culture is not neglected either.
 The castle complex in Oberschleißheim allows you to immerse yourself in a historical ambience and experience the history of Bavaria up close.
 On the way back to the main railway station, you cross the entire length of the English Garden and also have the opportunity to stop off at one of the city's beer gardens.
 Your journey time for the approximately 44 km is just under three hours.
 But make sure you allow enough time for the various stops along the way.

-A cycle tour for connoisseurs and families
+A cycle tour for families and connoisseurs

-Arrive relaxed and hire bikes from local hire companies.
+Arrive relaxed and hire bikes from the local hire companies.
 The capacity for taking bikes on the trains is limited and, depending on capacity utilisation, taking your own bike on board cannot be guaranteed.

 Start and end station